 I am currently conducting research within the areas of U.S. Spanish-language Media; Chicana & Latina Popular Culture; Radio & Sound Practices; Racial Politics of Language; Accent Studies; and Language Learning Technologies.
 I use these areas to examine specific issues in regard to race and citizenship.
 The work includes an overview of primary and secondary sources, academic and popular, including print, television, radio, and social media.

-Currently, I am in need of someone willing to do library database and some Internet research to double check bibliographic sources.
+I am on sabbatical during the fall 2018 quarter.
+I am in need of a research assistant during the winter and spring 2019 academic quarters.
+Research activities include library database searches and some Internet research to double check bibliographic sources.
 Some assistance tracking down specific URLs, books, and articles as well.
-An ongoing love for detail and libraries is a plus.
+An ongoing love for detail and libraries is a huge plus.

 A two-quarter commitment, punctuality, good attitude, sincere interest in popular culture as a site of scholarly assessment.
 Junior or senior standing preferred, CHST major or significant courswork in CHST a plus.